TheGeneGenieProject/GeneGenie.Gedcom/Contributing.md

 **Don't worry if you are new to open source, just ask for help via [Twitter (@ryanoneill1970)](https://twitter.com/ryanoneill1970) or create an issue in GitHub.**

+### Keep it simple

+Try to keep your changes small and focussed on one thing so that when we merge, we can see what has been changed and review it easily.
+For example, changing typos in documentation and a minor bug fix should be two different commits.

+If your changes need to be big, break them down into smaller steps.
+If you can't do that, talk to us first as it'll be easier to merge later on.

 ### Issues

 If you find any problems and do not have the time to delve into the code to fix them, please open an issue with a concise test case containing the file or lines of GEDCOM data that caused the problem.
 Please also state the expected output.